-Long-term care services are often provided by unpaid, informal caregivers who are often family members, friends, or even neighbors.
-People require long-term care services and support due to illness, accidents, or the impact of aging.
+Long-term care services are often provided by unpaid, informal caregivers, often family members, friends, or even neighbors.
+These informal caregivers are usually untrained and unprepared for this demanding job.

 An estimated 53.0 million adults in the United States are providing unpaid caregiving services to family members, according to a 2020 study published by The National Alliance for Caregiving (NAC) and AARP.
 One in five people are now caregivers.

 Long-Term Care Happens at All Ages

 While many people think of long-term care as something that happens to the elderly, this is not always the case.
 With the advances in medical science, people survive health events more than ever before.

 The problem is that sometimes the treatment creates a need for extended care.
 We may recover from an illness or injury but not completely.
 As a result, this leaves too many people who need help with routine activities of daily living.

 Longevity itself is a risk for long-term care.
 With advances in medical science, things that used to kill us no longer do.
 Our lifespans get longer, and our need for long-term care services increase.

 The National Alliance for Caregiving (NAC) studied those who provide extended care at home for those who have cancer compared to other long-term care caregiving.

 The NAC notes that while cancer affects the individual with cancer most directly, its impact extends to friends and family members who provide extended care at home for the person who has cancer and the consequence of cancer treatment.